101shaan/Bract/ARCHITECTURE.md

-# Prism Compiler Architecture
+# Bract Compiler Architecture

 > **Version:** 0.1 - Initial Design
 >
-> This document outlines the architecture of the Prism compiler, with a focus on achieving blazingly fast compilation speeds while maintaining memory safety and generating efficient code.
+> This document outlines the architecture of the Bract compiler, with a focus on achieving blazingly fast compilation speeds while maintaining memory safety and generating efficient code.

 ## Table of Contents